kaalam/document.source/jazz_reference/pages/api_ref_channel_http.md

 You can also send simple GET, PUT and DELETE http calls to random urls by either using the get(), put() and remove() or using the Jazz http server API GET "//http&https://google.com;"

-The most advanced way to do it is creating a connection (similar to a "0-mq" pipeline) by put()-ing an Index to: //http/connection/a_name the index requires the mandatory key URL and the optional keys: CURLOPT_USERNAME, CURLOPT_USERPWD, CURLOPT_COOKIEFILE and CURLOPT_COOKIEJAR
+The most advanced way to do it is creating a connection (similar to a "0-mq" pipeline) by put()-ing an **Index serialized as a Tuple**
-(see https://curl.se/libcurl/c/CURLOPT_USERNAME.html and https://everything.curl.dev/libcurl-http/cookies) Once the connection exists, you can get(), put() and remove() to just its name (without the word connection).
+to: //http/connection/a_name the index requires the mandatory key URL and the optional keys: CURLOPT_USERNAME, CURLOPT_USERPWD, CURLOPT_COOKIEFILE and CURLOPT_COOKIEJAR (see https://curl.se/libcurl/c/CURLOPT_USERNAME.html and https://everything.curl.dev/libcurl-http/cookies) Once the connection exists, you can get(), put() and remove() to just its name (without the word connection).
 I.e, get(txn, "//http/a_name") or get(txn, "//http/a_name/args") will send the http GET to connection[URL] + "args".
 Same for put() and remove().

+{% include note.html content="An Index serialized as a Tuple is a <b>Tuple of two string vectors</b> of the same length named `key` and
+`value`." %}

- If you remove("//http/connection/a_name"), you destroy the connection. get("//http/connection/a_name") returns an Index with all the connection parameters.
+ If you remove("//http/connection/a_name"), you destroy the connection. get("//http/connection/a_name") returns an **Index serialized as a Tuple**  with all the connection parameters.

 ## In terms of the Jazz server API